yegor256/takes/README.md

 }
 ```

-The `TakesServer` is accepting new incoming sockets on port 80,
+The `FtBasic` is accepting new incoming sockets on port 8080,
 parses them according to HTTP 1.1 specification and creates instances
 of class `Request`.
 Then, it gives requests to the instance of `TsRegex`
 (`ts` stands for "takes") and expects it to return an instance of `Take` back.